Animal and PetsLast Updated 25 Dec 2020

 This applies ONLY to phones, tablets or other devices fitted with a TRNC Sim card.

-We were told by a provider, in this case Turkcell, that any device using one of their sim cards (pay as you go OR contract) which was identified as a non – TRNC device would receive a text (see below) which required the recipient to attend the offices of BTHK in Lefkosa, to register the device at a cost of 28.83TL as well as any duty, (As advised by a member in March 2021).
+We were told by a provider, in this case Turkcell, that any device using one of their sim cards (pay as you go OR contract) which was identified as a non – TRNC device would receive a text (see below) which required the recipient to attend the offices of BTHK in Lefkosa, to register the device.

 Once the phone is registered you will need to pay the the relevant import duty dependant on the make and type of the phone/tablet to the Customs Office (located in the same building).

 Payments for the Duty at this office can be made in cash, but you must be in possession of your Passport at the time of payment.

 This is the text message you will receive : -